 When and How to Harvest Sweet Potatoes

-Most sweet potato varieties mature in 90–120 days.
-You’ll know harvest time is approaching when the leaves begin yellowing, especially as temperatures cool.
+As you continue learning how to grow sweet potatoes from potatoes, patience is key.
+Most varieties mature in 90–120 days.
+You’ll know harvest time is getting close when the leaves begin to yellow, especially as temperatures start to cool.

 Growing Sweet Potatoes in Containers

 If you’re short on space, don’t let that stop you.
-Sweet potatoes grow beautifully in containers.
-This is most likely my favorite method of growing potatoes because I do not like to dig.
-I can tip my containers over and harvest the potatoes easily.
+Once you understand how to grow sweet potatoes from potatoes, you’ll realize they grow beautifully in containers.
+This is honestly my favorite method for how to grow sweet potatoes because I don’t enjoy digging around in the garden.
+When harvest time comes, I can simply tip the container over and gather the potatoes with almost no effort.

 Common Mistakes to Avoid